hmenorjr/hmenorjr/README.md

 ### Hello, Friend. 👋
 I'm a Computer Science almnus experienced in web development, software development, micro-services and CICD.
-I'm currently doing remote stuff for a SysOps team in Finland.
+I'm currently doing stuff for a DevOps team in Finland.

 ### Technology Exposure
 ```